Milestones

 The test was a success, you can see some of the results below.

-Enable more complex behavior rules
+Enable more complex behavior

 Behavior rules calculate the next timestep's value for a variable, using any of the current actor's own attributes or attributes of an agent related to the current actor.